Fancy a city break? I'll tell you 23 cities you shouldn't miss this year.

-➜ Book early to secure the cheapest tickets: Book cheap flights for your city breaks here!*
+➜ Book early to secure the cheapest tickets: Here you can find cheap flights for your city trips*

 #1 Rome

 What can I say?
 Before I tell you about the little insider tips in Rome, you should also have seen the classics in Rome.
-This city is just so bombastic and interesting, you’re busy enough just seeing the usual sights like the Colosseum, Trevi Fountain or St. Peter’s Basilica.
+This city is simply so bombastic and interesting that the usual sights such as the Colosseum, the Trevi Fountain or St. Peter’s Basilica alone are enough to keep you busy.

 #2 Seville

-Spaniards in general are already very open, but Andalusians really pull out all the stops.
-“Hola reina”, “como estás reina”, “aqui tiene reina” – I really like this Andalusian habit of always being addressed very affectionately as “reina”, meaning “queen”.
-If you are looking for joie de vivre and positive energy, Seville is the place for you!
+Spaniards are generally Mediterranean, warm and open, but Andalusians really go the extra mile.
+“Hola reina”, “como estás reina”, “aqui tiene reina” – I really like this Andalusian habit of always being affectionately addressed as “reina”, meaning “queen”.
+If you’re looking for joie de vivre and positive energy, Seville is definitely the place for you!

-Tip: Watch the flamenco dancers at the Plaza de España and let yourself be carried away by the intriguing atmosphere in a city that is bursting with passion.
+Tip: Watch the flamenco dancers at the Plaza de España and let yourself be carried away by the passionate atmosphere of a city that is bursting with warmth.

-If you are looking for a place to stay in Seville, I recommend the Boutique Hotel La Parada de Marques*!
-Brand new, really great design, nice people – you’ll love it!
+If you are looking for accommodation in Seville, I recommend the Boutique Hotel La Parada de Marques*.
+Relatively new, really great design, nice people – you’ll love it.

 #3 Paris

 Oh Paris!
-This city is just such a classic!
-Even though it’s super expensive and most people rant about the rude and overbearing French.
+This city is simply a classic.
+Even if it is super expensive and most people grumble about the gruff and over-proud French.
 Which I don’t understand at all, because I don’t perceive Parisians rarely as rude (well, living in grumpy Berlin, I might have different standards) and if I were French – hey, I would also be pretty proud of this awesome city!

 #4 Zagreb

 In Zagreb, I probably experienced the most memorable museum visit of my life: the Museum of Broken Relationships features artifacts from broken relationships.
 Sounds crazy, and a bit like those tourist museums that are supposed to seem fun, but in the end you’re just annoyed about the money you’ve spent.
-But it is quite different there, and not only once did the exhibition pieces bring tears to my eyes, whether from joy or sad emotion.
+But it’s very different there, and not only once have the exhibits brought tears to my eyes, whether out of joy or sadness.
 Definitely worth a recommendation.
-And Zagreb as a city is also a good destination for a city break!
+And Zagreb as a city anyway.

 #5 Graz

 Okay, Austrians will roll their eyes now, but to me, Graz is one of Vienna’s little sisters, along with Salzburg.
 Less crowded, less overwhelming, but still a mix of tradition, culture and pretty good food.
-And with its picturesque location on the Mur River and plenty of greenery around it, Graz is perfect for a relaxing city break!
+And thanks to its picturesque location on the River Mur and its green surroundings, Graz is perfect for a relaxing city break!
 By the way: The trip gets really perfect with a stay at the Grand Hôtel Wiesler*, which is located in the city directly on the Mur and is just terribly pretty!

 Tip: Visit the current exhibition at the Kunsthaus Graz (admire the impressive futuristic building on the side!) and then enjoy the panorama with a glass of wine on the Schlossberg.